DreamOfTheRedChamber/system-design-interviews/architectureAnalysis/storage.md

 * Traditional magnetic hard drives can write data upto 100 MB/second,
 * On an average you can write hardly 100 bytes/second in a random write fashion, this limitation basically comes from the design of how the magnetic disk works
 * https://kousiknath.medium.com/data-structures-database-storage-internals-1f5ed3619d43

+## Disk write latency
+* Use 10ms as an average value

 ## Hard disk IOPS / Throughput
 * https://medium.com/naukri-engineering/understanding-disk-i-o-when-should-you-be-worried-naukri-engineering-f0ab332f52d4